aesom-e/Dino-Game-Internship-Project/README.md

 Some features for you to consider adding:

 - Creating a transition screen by transforming surfaces
-- Change the player,enemies, and environmental assets
+- Change the player, enemies, and environmental assets
-- Add leaderboards, keep track of it in another txt file and display the top 10
 - Add a pause menu
 - Add a settings menu
 - Add sound effects and background music